 Absolutely.
 Clicking on the disease will show DXplainís 'Evidence of Dx' function to see which entered findings support the disease, which important findings entered are not known to be part of the disease, and which other findings, if present, would support the disease.
 Any of these other findings can be added easily to your case description by clicking a checkbox.

 10. What if a patient has known disease(s)?

 You can enter common diseases, such as diabetes, into the textbox and DXplain will use this information as another "finding."

 You can enter relevant information about foreign travel and/or occupation, as well as medication use, since this information is included in the appropriate disease profiles.

 12. What about regional differences?

-DXplain can take into account the patient’s geographical location.
+DXplain can take into account the patientís geographical location.
 This data can be entered if you feel it is relevant by including the appropriate geographic term as a patient finding.
-Thus, if the patient is from (or has traveled) to the American southwest, or in northern Europe, or in Africa, you can enter this fact as part of the patient description.
+Thus, if the patient is from (or has traveled to) the American southwest, northern Europe or Africa, you can enter this fact as part of the patient description.

 14. What if I think DXplain made incorrect interpretations or suggestions?

 From the beginning, we have incorporated user feedback as an easy option.
-We very much want to hear from users, both positive and negative feedback and suggestions for changes.
+We very much want to hear from users, and we encourage both positive and negative feedback and suggestions for changes.
 User input about adding diseases or editing findings has been an important source of improvements over the years.

 15. How do I access DXplain?